Until U.S. Capitol riot, Amazon expressed scant concern about violent content on Parler, social network says

 And while Amazon had sporadically flagged Parler posts for removal in November and December, AWS didn’t tell Parler that its “system of handling this material was inadequate or that Parler was in breach of its contract” until after the Jan.
 6 riot, when pro-Trump mobs breached the Capitol building, according to the new filing from Parler.

 As late as mid-December, Amazon told Parler that the two companies were “definitely in this journey” together to help Parler address concerns about harmful and violent posts, Parler said in its filing.
-The day of the riot, Amazon again questioned Parler about its content moderation practices, but after receiving Parler’s reply told the social media network it should consider the matter “resolved,” according to Parler’s filing.
+The day of the riot, Amazon again questioned Parler about its content moderation practices, but after receiving Parler’s reply told the social network it should consider the matter “resolved,” according to Parler’s filing.

 Two days later, Amazon executives notified Parler that they would suspend Parler’s account because of a “steady increase” in violent content on the network, in violation of Amazon’s terms of service.